 - Death Valley is the largest national park in the United States outside of Alaska, taking over the title from Yellowstone National Park upon its creation in 1994.

 - Death Valley is regularly the hottest and driest place in North America.
 On July 10, 1913, a temperature of 134°F was measured at Furnace Creek, the highest temperature ever recorded in the world

 Death Valley National Park covers an enormous area, mostly in California, with a small section in Nevada.
 It is in a very remote area, with few towns and even fewer services.
 Beatty, Nevada is a reasonable distance from the popular Furnace Creek area.
 Further directions and maps can be found at Getting to Death Valley.

 More About Death Valley

 We have pages on all sorts of things about Death Valley National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.